ATuray77/flatiron-p3-python-command-line-project/notes/notes.md

 - Object Oriented Python
     - Class for Songs
     - Class for Artists

 - Database Tables
     - Describe how you will use SQLAlchemy to create and interact with 2 or more related database tables
         - Table: Songs
-            - id
+            - Atrist id (INTEGER FOREIGN KEY)
-            - title
+            - title (STRING NOT NULL UNIQUE)
-            - category
+            - category (STRING NOT NULL UNIQUE)
         - Table: Artists
-            - id
+            - id (INTEGER PRIMARY KEY)
-            - name
+            - name (STRING NOT NULL UNIQUE)
-            - nationality
+            - nationality (STRING NOT NULL UNIQUE)
         - Table: (One-to-Many) Artist => Songs == "List of favorite songs by an artist"
             - ID
             - song ID
             - Artist ID

 - Object Relationships
      - Describe the types of relationships your different classes and tables will have with each other
      - Artist can have many songs